-Roni: I think you should fight intuitive insights if they contradict academic research, and that’s hard work, because police officers with 30 years of experience have some intuitive insights that are passed on from one to another that are often the absolute antithesis of research and terribly hard to break free from.
-Once a person comes and says: I have decided that if studies say the opposite, then I won’t go in the direction of my intuition at all cost, I think that person has opened the door to accepting intelligence, that is founded knowledge, and has a chance to get to evidence-based policing.
-If you have such gut insights because what, how did I come to this conclusion?
-After all, I wasn’t a cop for 30 years, but if you hear 4 police officers with 30 years of experience, and each one of them says something else, you realize something’s wrong.
-They can’t all be right if each of the four say the opposite thing.
-So, that’s why you need to get out of it for a moment, and realize for one second that, with all your 30 years, you have rubbed shoulders with 8 geographical areas, and now take the whole world where there are people, and social sciences have proven that a man is a man is a man, and now take all the minds in the world and at least listen to them.
-At least try to see what you can learn from it.
-Later, in the resolution of how it works in this very particular culture, I believe there are variations, but at the macro level, start from there.
-The first thing is to fight it, beliefs, it is unbelievable what a full-fledged war people are fighting for their beliefs, and oftentimes I couldn’t tell them: Guys, you are talking nonesense, to throw away 30 years just like that.
-I could only say: Guys, this contradicts what research is showing the whole world.
-And I was most comfortable when 2 were boxing at the table, each saying the opposite, and each coming with their 30 years of experience, and I would tell them: Listen to me for a moment, you each have 30 years' experience, but you’re saying the opposite, so let’s see what research says, and, in the end, it would turn out that there was something to learn.
+Roni: I think you should resist intuitive insights if they contradict academic research.
+That’s hard work, because police officers with 30 years of experience have intuitive insights, passed on from one to another, that are often the absolute antithesis of the research.
+It is terribly difficult to break away from them.
+Once a person says: I’ve decided that if studies say the opposite, then I won’t follow my intuition for any reason, then I think that person has opened the door to accepting intelligence that is founded on knowledge, and has a chance to achieve evidence-based policing.
+How did I come to this conclusion?
+After all, I wasn’t a cop for 30 years.
+But if you hear four police officers with 30 years of experience, and each of them says something else, you realize something’s wrong.
+They can’t all be right, if each of the four say different things.
+That’s why you need to step away from it for a moment, and realize that, in your 30 years, you have worked in eight geographical areas.
+Now take the whole world full of people.
+Social sciences have proven that a person is a person is a person.
+Now take all the minds in the world and at least listen to them.
+At least try to see what you can learn from them.
+Later, in terms of how it works in a specific culture, I believe there are variations.
+But let’s start at the macro level.
+The first thing is to resist intuitive beliefs.
+It is unbelievable what a full-fledged war people are fighting for their beliefs.
+I couldn’t just tell them: Guys, you are talking nonsense.
+I couldn’t tell then to throw away 30 years just like that.
+I could only say: this contradicts what research from around the world is showing.
+I was most comfortable when a couple of people were sparring at the table, each saying the opposite, and each coming with their 30 years of experience, and I would tell them: Listen to me for a moment, you each have 30 years of experience, but you’re saying the opposite.
+Let’s see what the research says.
+It would turn out that there was something for them to learn.

 Badi: Very nice.
-Roni, it was a fascinating conversation as always.
-We also had the great privilege of being with you and accompanying some of this activity, to look at it, sadly we’re looking at it with longing and great yearning; unfortunately, there hasn’t been an academic forum or academic study in recent years, since you left the police force.
-I very much hope that the Israel Police will really return to the path that you paved that is a revolutionary path on any scale, and I hope that, from this interview and this paper that will come out, some inspiration will also be provided for policing and commissioners and police officers around the world who will hear about this experience you've led and learn from it.
+Roni, this has been a fascinating conversation, as always.
+We had the great privilege of being with you and following some of your activities.
+Unfortunately, we’re looking at it with great longing and nostalgia.
+There hasn’t been an academic forum or academic study in recent years, not since you left the police force.
+I very much hope that the Israel Police will return to the path that you paved.
+It is a revolutionary path, by any measure.
+I hope that, from this interview and the paper that will come out of it, some inspiration will also be provided for policing, for commissioners and police officers around the world, who will hear about your experience and the reforms you’ve led and learn from it.
 Thank you!